 OAuth 2.0 Explained: How "Sign in with Google" Really Works

 Every time you click "Sign in with Google," a precisely choreographed exchange unfolds across your browser, the app you're using, and Google's servers — all in a few hundred milliseconds, and crucially, without the app ever seeing your Google password.
 That choreography is OAuth 2.0, extended by OpenID Connect.
-This guide explains both from first principles, then traces the exact requests and responses so you can build, debug, and secure social login with confidence.
+This guide traces the exact requests and responses, step by step, so you can see how social login really works.

 The vocabulary, in one table